JugalGhelani/Youtube-clone/README.md

 Features:

+Video Playback: Users can watch videos with a basic player interface.

 Thumbnail Grid: Videos are displayed in a grid layout similar to YouTube's homepage.

 Responsive Design: The layout adjusts gracefully to different screen sizes for a seamless viewing experience on various devices.